It’s easy to idealize breastfeeding as a natural, and therefore easy, undertaking.

 Tips for breastfeeding success

-Get off to a good start by attending breastfeeding classes before your baby arrives, and take the time now to check out the number and whereabouts of your local La Leche League breastfeeding support group.
-Make an appointment with a lactation consultant within the first few days of nursing.
+Get off to a good start by attending breastfeeding classes before your baby arrives.
+Although it’s hard to really “get” the process without a baby, classes familiarize parents with positions, mechanisms and tools can help facilitate a good nursing session.
+Before baby arrives is also a good time to check out the number and whereabouts of your local La Leche League breastfeeding support group.

 Where to turn